MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 A cross platform plugin for displaying local notifications.

 ## Supported Platforms

-* Android API 16+ (4.1+, the minimum version supported by Flutter).
-Uses the NotificationCompat APIs so it can be run older Android devices
+* Android 4.1 or newer.
+Uses the [NotificationCompat APIs](https://developer.android.com/reference/androidx/core/app/NotificationCompat) so it can be run older Android devices
-* iOS 8.0+ (the minimum version supported by Flutter).
-Supports the old and new iOS notification APIs (the User Notifications Framework introduced in iOS 10 but will use the UILocalNotification APIs for devices predating iOS 10)
+* iOS 8.0 or newer.
+On iOS versions older than 10, the plugin will use the UILocalNotification APIs.
+The [UserNotification APIs](https://developer.apple.com/documentation/usernotifications) (aka the User Notifications Framework) is used on iOS 10 or newer.
+* macOS.
+On macOS versions older than 10.14, the plugin will use the [NSUserNotification APIs](https://developer.apple.com/documentation/foundation/nsusernotification).
+The [UserNotification APIs](https://developer.apple.com/documentation/usernotifications) (aka the User Notifications Framework) is used on macOS 10.14 or newer.

 ## Features